mmaghakian/react_portfolio/README.md

-# BTH645 - Portfolio made with ReactJs
+# BTH645 - Course Portfolio made with ReactJs

 #### Hosted on Netlify